sudo-JP/Load-Manager/README.md

 The project is organized into three independent Go modules:

-- `/backend`: Basic Go HTTP server (simulates a small service w/ Postgres)
+- `backend/`: Basic Go HTTP server (simulates a small service w/ Postgres)
 - `load-manager/`: Load balancer / scheduler that routes traffic to backends
-- `/test`: Stress tester that floods the system to measure performance
+- `test/`: Stress tester that floods the system to measure performance

+Also I tried some cryptography in `backend/internal/hash`